-First, select the checkbox Autoresume strategy in the tab Proof Search Strategy in the lower left pane and then start the proof by pushing the run strategy-button.
+First, select the checkbox Autoresume strategy in the tab Proof Search Strategy in the lower left pane and then start the proof by pushing the run strategy-button (the one with the green "play" symbol).
 The proof is closed automatically by the strategies.
-In older versions it was necessary to perform a few interactive proof steps or to run the decision procedure Simplify.
-The latter is done by pushing the button Run Simplify, which will succeed right away.
+It might be necessary that you have to push the button more than once if there are more rule applications needed than you have specified with the "Max.
+Rule Applications" slider.

 Exceptional Behavior Specification Case.
-The exceptional behavior specification of the method charge0 in the class PayCardJunior is
+The exceptional behavior specification of the method chargeO in the class PayCardJunior is